edthorman/mirantis/docs/getting-started.md

   - Alternatively, Launchpad also supports SSH connections to Windows Server hosts.
 Enabling SSH on Windows Server will typically require post-launch configuration, and can be scripted for enablement at VM launch.
 See [system requirements](system-requirements.md) or [this blog](https://www.mirantis.com/blog/today-i-learned-how-to-enable-ssh-with-keypair-login-on-windows-server-2019/).

-* _For hosts accessed via SSH: remote login using private key:_
+* _For hosts accessed via SSH: remote login using private key:_ &mdash; Launchpad, like most deployment tools, uses encryption keys rather than passwords to authenticate to hosts.
+You will need to create or use an existing keypair, copy the public key to an appropriate location on each host, configure SSH on hosts to permit keywise authentication (then restart the sshd server), and store the keypair (or just the private key) in an appropriate location on your deployer machine, with appropriate permissions.
+Google 'enable SSH with keys &lt;your chosen Linux&gt;' for OS-specific tutorials and instructions on creating and using SSH keypairs.
-  - This is the default for Linux instances on most public and private cloud platforms.
-Typically, you'll need to use the platform to create an SSH keypair (or upload a private key), and assign this key to VMs at launch.
+  - Keywise login is the default for Linux instances on most public and private cloud platforms.
+Typically, you can use the platform to create an SSH keypair (or upload a private key created elsewhere, e.g., on your deployer machine), and assign this key to VMs at launch.
   - For Linux hosts on desktop virtualization, assuming you're installing a new OS on each VM, you'll need to configure keywise SSH access after installing OpenSSH.
 This entails creating a private key, copying it to each host, then reconfiguring SSH on each host to use private keys instead of passwords before restarting the sshd service.
-Google 'enable SSH with keys &lt;your chosen Linux&gt;' for OS-specific tutorials and instructions.
   - For Windows hosts, access via SSH and keys must be configured manually after first boot, or can be automated.
 See [system requirements](system-requirements.md) or [this blog](https://www.mirantis.com/blog/today-i-learned-how-to-enable-ssh-with-keypair-login-on-windows-server-2019/).